RJMillerLab/ModelTables/README.md

     └── llm_tables/               # Tables extracted from Semantic Scholar dataset and reformalized by GPT.
 ```

-The groundtruth from different level are stored at
+The groundtruth from different level (paper v.s. model v.s. dataset) are stored at

 ```bash
 data/
 └── gt/